Max von Laue: Opposition to Nazism

-Hidden Nobel prize
+Hidden Nobel Prize

-When Nazi Germany invaded Denmark in World War II, the Hungarian chemist George de Hevesy dissolved the Nobel Prize gold medals of Laue and James Franck in aqua regia to prevent the Nazis from discovering them.
-At the time, it was illegal to take gold out of the country, and if it had been discovered that Laue had done so he could have faced prosecution in Germany.
+When Germany invaded Denmark in World War II, the Hungarian chemist George de Hevesy dissolved the Nobel Prize gold medals of Laue and James Franck in aqua regia to prevent the Nazis from discovering them.
+At the time, it was illegal to take gold out of the country, and if it had been discovered that Laue had done so, he could have faced prosecution in Germany.
 Hevesy placed the resulting solution on a shelf in his laboratory at the Niels Bohr Institute.
 After the war, he returned to find the solution undisturbed and precipitated the gold out of the acid.
 The Nobel Society then re-cast the Nobel Prize gold medals, using the original gold.

 Post-war

-On 23 April 1945, French troops entered Hechingen, followed the next day by a contingent of Operation Alsos – an operation to investigate the German nuclear energy effort, seize equipment, and prevent German scientists from being captured by the Soviets.
+On 23 April 1945, French troops entered Hechingen, followed the next day by a contingent of Operation Alsos—an operation to investigate the German nuclear energy effort, seize equipment, and prevent German scientists from being captured by the Soviets.
 The scientific advisor to the Operation was the Dutch-American physicist Samuel Goudsmit, who, adorned with a steel helmet, appeared at Laue's home.
 Laue was taken into custody and taken to Huntingdon, England, and interned at Farm Hall with other scientists thought to be involved in nuclear research and development.

 While incarcerated, Laue was a reminder to the other detainees that one could survive the Nazi reign without having "compromised"; this alienated him from others being detained.
-During his incarceration, Laue wrote a paper on the absorption of X-rays under the interference conditions, and it was later published in Acta Crystallographica.
-On 2 October 1945, Laue, Otto Hahn, and Werner Heisenberg, were taken to meet with Henry Hallett Dale, president of the Royal Society, and other members of the Society.
-There, Laue was invited to attend 9 November 1945 Royal Society meeting in memory of the German physicist Wilhelm Conrad Röntgen, who discovered X-rays; permission was, however, not forthcoming from the military authorities detaining von Laue.
+During his incarceration, he wrote a paper on the absorption of X-rays under interference conditions, which it was later published in Acta Crystallographica.
+On 2 October 1945, Laue, Otto Hahn, and Werner Heisenberg, were taken to meet with Henry Hallett Dale, President of the Royal Society, and other members of the society.
+There, he was invited to attend the 9 November 1945 Royal Society meeting in memory of the German physicist Wilhelm Röntgen, who discovered X-rays; however, permission was not forthcoming from the military authorities detaining him.

-Laue was returned to Germany early in 1946.
-He went back to being acting director of the KWIP, which had been moved to Göttingen.
-It was also in 1946 that the Kaiser-Wilhelm Gesellschaft was renamed the Max-Planck Gesellschaft, and, likewise, the Kaiser-Wilhelm Institut für Physik became the Max-Planck Institut für Physik.
-Laue also became an adjunct professor at the University of Göttingen.
-In addition to his administrative and teaching responsibilities, Laue wrote his book on superconductivity, Theorie der Supraleitung, and revised his books on electron diffraction, Materiewellen und ihre Interferenzen, and the first volume of his two-volume book on relativity.
+In early 1946, Laue returned to Germany, where he went back to being acting director of the KWIP, which had been moved to Göttingen.
+The same year, the Kaiser Wilhelm Society became the Max Planck Society, and the Kaiser Wilhelm Institute for Physics was renamed the Max Planck Institute for Physics.
+He also became an adjunct professor at the University of Göttingen.
+In addition to his administrative and teaching responsibilities, he wrote his book on superconductivity, Theorie der Supraleitung, and revised his books on electron diffraction, Materiewellen und ihre Interferenzen, and the first volume of his two-volume book on relativity.